bagustris/octave-tutorial/_episodes/01-intro.md

 "The purpose of computing is insight, not numbers," and the best way to develop insight is often to visualize data.
-Visualization deserves an entire lecture (or course) of its own, but we can explore a few features of MATLAB here.
+Visualization deserves an entire lecture (or course) of its own, but we can explore a few features of Octave here.

 Let's display a heat map of our data: